 Electric Vehicle Incentives

-There are valuable Federal, state and utility incentives* that can help you pay for your electric vehicle and home charging.
-From the ITC credits you’ll receive for the purchase of an EV, solar and storage to the PSE&G rebate program, now is a great time to use sustainable energy for your home and car!
+There are valuable federal, state, and utility incentives* that can help you pay for your electric vehicle and home charging.
+From the ITC credits you’ll receive for the purchase of an EV, solar, and storage to the PSE&G rebate program, now is a great time to use sustainable energy for your home and car!

 Federal Investment Tax Credit

 Tax credits are based on the battery size and go up to $7,500 for customers who purchase an Electric Vehicle, but they won’t last forever.
 The expiration date is separate for each manufacturer and occurs after an automaker sells 200,000 qualified vehicles.
-More and more manufacturers are introducing EVs, so there is no limit of choices on the market!
+More and more manufacturers are introducing EVs, so there is no limit to the choices on the market!

-Electric Vehicle Chargers do will qualify for ITC credits when combined with a home residential solar system or storage installation.
 Make sure to include all your energy efficiency upgrades as part of your SunPower by Sea Bright Solar contract to receive the greatest value.

 26 % 26 % 26 % 22 % 10 % 2020 2021 2022 2023 2024 Permanent 10 % for Commercial EV Charger Solar System Battery Storage